ktor-doc-jp/ktor-doc-jp/advanced/pipeline.md

 Since pipelines contains blocks of code, they can effectively be nested creating sub-pipelines.

-Pipelines are being used in ktor as an extension mechanism to plug functionality at the right place.
+Pipelines are being used in Ktor as an extension mechanism to plug functionality at the right place.
-For example, a Ktor application defines three main phases: Infrastructure, Call and Fallback.
+For example, a Ktor application defines five main phases: Setup, Monitoring, Features, Call and Fallback.
 And the routing feature defines its own nested pipeline inside the application's call phase.

 ## API